The fader strips provide dedicated mixing controls for the channels assigned to the current bank/layer.

 Below the label and meter are several channel status indicators.
 When lit, the indicators show the following information:

-- SUR = the channel is surround; or STE = the channel is stereo.
+• STE = the channel format is stereo.

-- ABV or BLW = when using timecode automation, these indicators show that the level stored in the play pass is above or below the current fader level.
+• ABV or BLW = when using timecode automation, indicates that the level stored in the play pass is above or below the current fader level.

 8. Channel Mute